ludocode/mpack/docs/protocol.md

 # Protocol Clarifications

 The MessagePack specification contains overlap between different types, allowing the same data to be encoded in many different representations.
-For example there are overlong sequences, signed/unsigned overlap for non-negative integers, different floating-point widths, raw/str/bin types, and more.
+For example there are overlong sequences, signed/unsigned overlap for non-negative integers, different floating-point widths, raw/str/bin/ext types, and more.

 MessagePack also does not specify how types should be interpreted, such as whether maps are ordered, whether strings can be treated as binary data, whether integers can be treated as real numbers, and so on.
+Some of these are explicitly left up to the implementation, such as whether unrecognized extensions should be rejected or treated as opaque data.

 MPack currently implements the [v5/2.0 MessagePack specification](https://github.com/msgpack/msgpack/blob/0b8f5ac67cdd130f4d4d4fe6afb839b989fdb86a/spec.md?).
 This document describes MPack's implementation.